tensordot/syntaxdot/README.md

   * Lemmatization, based on edit trees
   * Simple API to extend to other tasks
 * Dependency parsing using deep biaffine attention and MST decoding.
+* Multi-task training and classification using scalar weighting.
-* Models representations:
+* Encoder models:
   * Transformers
-  * Pretraining from BERT and XLM-RoBERTa models
+  * Finetuning of BERT, XLM-RoBERTa, ALBERT, and SqueezeBERT models
-* Multi-task training and classification using scalar weighting.
 * Model distillation
 * Deployment:
   * Standalone binary that links against PyTorch's `libtorch`